exurd/WiiShopliftingChannel/README.md

 A list of games will appear.
 Using the D-Pad, you can move the cursor up and down.
 Skip pages with left and right.
 Select where you want to install the title (SD card or NAND) with 1.

-Once you have found a game you want to download, press A. The program will then attempt to install the selected game's ticket (from `ticket.tar`).
+Once you have found a game you want to download, press A. The program will then attempt to install the selected game's ticket **(and only the game's ticket)**.

 If the ticket successfully installed, you can select the option to open the Wii Shop Channel.
 Otherwise, take note of the error (press B to exit the install screen).